-The two four-quadrant phase masks (4QPM) reduce the intensity of a source by adding a phase shift of π to the wavefront.
-Unlike the classical Lyot masks, a phase mask coronagraph splits the focal plane into four equal areas, two of which are phase-shifted by π .
-As a consequence, a destructive interference occurs in the relayed pupil and the on-axis starlight rejected outside the geometric pupil is filtered with a diaphragm, a Lyot stop of 0.15" diameter.
-The advantage over a classical Lyot mask is twofold: there is no large opaque area at the centre, enabling observations of objects that are within 0.35" of the main source, and a larger achievable contrast is met (cfr.
-Boccaletti et al., The four- quadrant phase mask coronagraph, PASP, 116, p.
+The two four-quadrant phase masks (4QPM) reduce the intensity of a source by splitting the focal plane into four equal areas, two of which are phase-shifted by π radians.
+As a consequence, a destructive interference occurs in the relayed pupil and the on-axis starlight rejected outside the geometric pupil is filtered with a diaphragm, the so-called Lyot stop.
+The advantage over a classical Lyot mask is twofold: there is no large opaque area at the centre, enabling observations of objects that are within 0.35" of the main source, and a larger achievable contrast is met (cf. Boccaletti et al., The four- quadrant phase mask coronagraph, PASP, 116, p.
 1061, 2004).